vmchale/tw-rs/README.md

 ### Haskell

-There is a haskell version of this, with a binary and a library, avaiable [here](https://github.com/vmchale/command-line-tweeter).
+There is a haskell version of this, with a binary and a library, available [here](https://github.com/vmchale/command-line-tweeter).
+The haskell library is more complete.